Severe Weather Awareness

-- Get informed about the different hazards that could occur in your community.
+- Get informed about the different hazards that could occur in your community and the multiple ways that you can receive severe weather alerts and warnings.
 Learn the appropriate response to the risks that you and your family may face.

 - Create a family emergency plan.
 You and your loved ones may not be together when disaster strikes, so it is important to plan in advance.
 Develop a plan on how you will communicate with one another, how and where you will reconnect, and what you will do in each type of emergency.